xu66la/Cross-Regional-Seismic-Event-Classification/README.md

 ## Code Availability

-The source code used in this study is currently being organized and will be made publicly available in this repository.
+The source code used in this study is publicly available in this repository.

 ## Citation